foiv0s/imc-swav-pub/README.md

 ```
 ## The evaluation of the model.

-##### Example evaluation on CIFAR10/20/100:
+##### Example evaluation on CIFAR10/100-20/100:

-Through the argument '--cpt_load_path', it is parsed the full path of the stored model.
+Through the argument '--cpt_load_path', the full path of the stored model is parsed.

 ```
 python test.py --dataset c10 --path ./dataset --size_crops 28 18 --cpt_load_path ./c10/imc_swav.cpt